TristanGrayCC/azure-web/readme.md

 The new functional requirements of the system are:

 - Extending the UI include a car VIN (Vechicle Identification Number) column
-- Add integer validation to ID column
+- Add validation to Year column
 - Change "Type" field to a fixed dropdown list
 - Add username and password authentication to the application storing the username and password credentials in the local web.config